 A full-time or part-time employee who is laid off and who has greater total continuous District service than another employee in the District in another class, with the same or lower salary range and in which class the employee previously occupied in good standing and for which the employee is qualified for certification, transfer or voluntary demotion, may elect to displace the junior employee in the District in the class in accordance with the rules on the order of layoff (Subsection 20.5.3).
-An employee who is displaced shall be laid off and replaced by the employee who displaces him/her.
-An employee who is displaced because of layoff may in the same manner displace an employee who is junior to him/her.
+An employee who is displaced shall be laid off and replaced by the employee who displaces them.
+An employee who is displaced because of layoff may in the same manner displace an employee who is junior to them.
 Should an employee have the right to displace in more than one class, the employee shall first displace in the class with the highest salary range.

-$20.5.5 \underline{\text{Layoff} - \text{SCAPOSD} - \text{Restoration}}$
+20.5.5 Layoff - SCAPOSD - Restoration